AliaZia/AliaZia/README.md

 - 👋 Hi, I’m @AliaZia
-- 👀 I’m Web Developer
+- 🌐 I’m a Developer
-- 🌱 I’m currently Learning Game Development
+- 🌱 I’m currently Learning New Things
 - 📫 How to reach me ali.a.ziabakhsh1@gmail.com

 <!---